zim-desktop-wiki/zim-desktop-wiki/data/manual/Plugins/Diagram_Editor.txt

 This plugin has the following options:

 * The option **Generate diagrams in SVG format** determines whether the diagrams will be generated in the SVG format.
 This is only enabled by default if your system supports it.
+* The option **Default text** sets the default text for each new diagram, to help get you started.
+An example default is ''digraph G {rankdir=LR}''